Povstalec/StargateJourney/computercraft/stargate-interface.md

 **Parameters**
 1. `symbol`: `number` A symbol to encode.
 The symbol must be in a supported range by the Stargate type.
 <!-- TODO: add link to supported symbol range -->
+2. `engageDirectly`: `boolean` (Optional, default `false`) Whether to engage the symbol directly.
+Skips the rotation on Pegasus or Universe Stargates.
+3. `canEngageStargate`: `boolean` (Optional, default `true`) Whether engaging the symbol can engage the Stargate and initiate a new connection.

 **Returns**
 1. `number` The recent Stargate Feedback `[int]`